Richard Snyder, ‘warrior-king’ of publishing who presided over rise of Simon & Schuster, dead at 90

 Snyder was among those who helped transform the industry.
 When he joined Simon & Schuster as a sales assistant in the early 1960s, publishing houses were mostly privately owned, some still run by their founders.
 By the time he was forced out by Viacom in 1994, Simon & Schuster and such rivals as Random House and HarperCollins were under corporate ownership and had bought out numerous former competitors.

-President of Simon & Schuster Inc. starting in 1975, and CEO from 1978 to 1994, Snyder built a modern company in ways at times too modern for the world of books.
+President of Simon & Schuster starting in 1975, and CEO from 1978 to 1994, Snyder built a modern company in ways at times too modern for the world of books.
 Simon & Schuster’s revenues multiplied from around $40 million annually in the 1970s to more than $2 billion by the mid-1990s, making it at the time the country’s largest publisher, a position now held by Penguin Random House.

 Bestsellers during Snyder’s reign included Mary Higgins Clark’s crime thrillers and such Pulitzer Prize winners as David McCullough’s “Truman” and Larry McMurtry’s “Lonesome Dove.”

-Snyder also was an early advocate for electronic publishing and computerizing business operations, and he vastly expanded Simon & Schuster by purchasing such educational companies as Prentice Hall and Esquire Inc., spending more than $1 billion overall on acquisitions.
+Snyder also was an early advocate for electronic publishing and computerizing business operations, and he vastly expanded Simon & Schuster by purchasing such educational companies as Prentice Hall and Esquire, spending more than $1 billion overall on acquisitions.

 ‘You cannot be a publisher any longer without also being a businessman,” Snyder told The New York Times in 1984.
 “The thought that you can publish just because you love books is a sure prescription for failure.”

 Those who knew him could not help talking about him.
 The New Yorker labeled him a “warrior-king,” and former Simon & Schuster editor Robert Gottlieb recalled his “Ahab-like determination to see Simon & Schuster outgrow Random House.”

 Colleagues who departed the company shared stories about his profane, peak-volume tirades, although Gottlieb would note that “this famously difficult man could command loyalty, respect and even affection.”
 Another Simon & Schuster editor, Michael Korda, wrote of Snyder’s “skin-deep” commitment to literary fiction — because “most of it loses money.”

 Simon & Schuster did publish Philip Roth, Graham Greene and Joan Didion, among others, and Snyder played a direct role in making the company a favorite home for the inside story on Washington.

 In fall 1972, as the Watergate scandal was taking off, Snyder personally lobbied Washington Post reporters Bob Woodward and Carl Bernstein for a book on their groundbreaking journalism, what became “All the President’s Men.”
 He met them at the Hay-Adams hotel in Washington, on a day they had erred on a key fact about President Nixon’s chief of staff H.R.
 Haldeman, and convinced them to publish with Simon & Schuster — even though a rival was offering more money.

-“Dick looked us straight in the eye and he was very direct and I felt we’d get his total backing,” Woodward, who would liken Snyder’s strength and impulsiveness to qualities he found in Post Executive Editor Benjamin Bradlee, told The New York Times in 1992.
+“Dick looked us straight in the eye and he was very direct and I felt we’d get his total backing,” Woodward told The New York Times in 1992.
 “I was right.
 If he’d ever ducked, or flinched or blinked, I’d say so.
 But he never has.
 He’s brave.
 He cares.
 He always does what he says he’ll do.
 And he’s tough, tough, tough.”

 Released in June 1974, two months before Nixon’s resignation, “All the President’s Men” was a landmark in American publishing, a book-length investigative work on a sitting president and his administration.
 It spent months on bestseller lists, was adapted into an Oscar-winning movie of the same name and helped launch a wave of timely political releases — including Woodward and Bernstein’s coda on the Nixon years, “Final Days” — that has continued to the present day.